Newport Bermuda Race

 The Newport Bermuda Race, commonly known as the Bermuda Race, is a biennial, 635 nautical miles (1175 km) sailing yacht race from Newport, Rhode Island to the British island of Bermuda.
-According to its website, the Race is the oldest regularly scheduled ocean race, and one of two regularly scheduled races "held almost entirely out of sight of land."
+The Race is the oldest regularly scheduled ocean race in the world, and one of two regularly scheduled races "held almost entirely out of sight of land."
+The race is particularly popular among current and retired members of the United States Coast Guard, who regularly make up significant portions of the participants.

 Indian Harbor Yacht Club has recorded more entries in the Newport Bermuda Race than any other yacht club in the world.